 There is a lot of confusion about the first appearances of Harley Quinn.
 Most of the time, first appearance problems center around references or cameos of a character.
-The most contentious example being Wolverine’s first appearance in Hulk 180 versus issue 181.
-But with Dr. Harleen Quinzel people discuss continuity and out of continuity because all of the early appearances are in Batman animated books.
+The most contentious example is Wolverine’s first appearance in Hulk 180 versus issue 181.
+But with Dr. Harleen Quinzel people discuss continuity and out-of-continuity because all of the early appearances are in Batman animated books.
 When you think about who Harley Quinn is, those early Batman Adventures books accurately portray her.
 Trying to push Harley Quinn’s first appearance out 6 years because you don’t like the method of delivery is a little crazy.

 Paul Dini and Bruce Timm, the creators of Ms. Quinn for the Batman Animated television show, worked on some of those books like Mad Love and Batman Adventures Annual #1.
 To me, it’s disrespectful to those gentlemen to say that their issues don’t count for some minutia.
-Because of that, we will not be differentiating between in continuity and out of continuity.
+Because of that, we will not be differentiating between in-continuity and out-of-continuity.

 Another reason you see for shifting the appearances is for money.
 Batman #570 holds much less value as the 12th appearance rather than the 2nd appearance in continuity.
 Routinely you will see the 4th appearance touted as the second appearance and all sorts of other variations.
 Hopefully, this list will clearly show the appearances so that you can know exactly what you are buying or what you have in your collection.